donn/Phi/Readme.md

 This will take some time, llvm is big.

 You will need to add bison to PATH, as brew won't.
-Do this however you want: a recommended setup is to add this to `~/.bash_profile` (or your shell's equivalent):
+Do this however you want: a suggestion is to add this to your shell's profile:
 ```sh
 export BISON="/usr/local/opt/bison/bin/bison"
 ```

 You will also need to expose LLVM Config to the compiler, as brew *also* won't.
-Again, the recommended setup is to add `~/.bash_profile` (or your shell's equivalent):
+Again, it is suggested to add this to your shell's profile:
 ```sh
 export LLVM_CONFIG="/usr/local/opt/llvm/bin/llvm-config"
 ```

+(For the default shells, that's `~/.bash_profile` on Mojave and below, and `~/.zprofile` on Catalina and above.)

 ### GNU/Linux
 Install git, gcc, make and bison using your package manager.